 The Risk and Compliance function is led by the Chief Risk and Compliance Officer, who reports directly to the DAS UK CEO and has dotted line reporting to the ERGO Chief Risk Officer and ERGO Chief Compliance Officer.
-The Chief Risk and Compliance Officer is also an Approved Person (SMF4 and SMF16) under the FCA/PRA rules.
-See "Key Functions" section in B.1 for further information on the responsibilities of the Chief Risk and Compliance Officer.
+The Chief Risk and Compliance Officer is a Senior Management Function holder (SMF4 and SMF16) under the FCA/PRA rules.